-Working towards a music examination is a positive experience for many students leading to great confidence and improved attention to detail.
+Working towards a music examination is a positive experience for many students leading to greater confidence and improved attention to detail.
 It is also a great way to develop some of the supplementary skills that will lend greater depth to their musicianship, including sight-reading, scales, aural perception, in addition to the theory of music exams.

 With a range of diplomas on offer, including an entry-level qualification at DipLCM, many students now decide to continue their studies after grade 8, whether for their own personal satisfaction or as a foundation towards a career in music.

 Options include pathways in piano performance, teaching or accompaniment at one of three diploma levels (DipLCM, ALCM, or LLCM).
-The preferred route for many students is in performance; here candidates can choose between a recital option or a shorter performance and the usual sight-reading, scales, study etc. Some of my students have worked towards teaching diplomas, which require a short lesson demonstration with one of their pupil in the exam room.
+The preferred route for many students is in performance; here, candidates can choose between a recital option or a shorter performance and the usual sight-reading, scales, study etc. Some of my students have worked towards teaching diplomas, which require a short lesson demonstration with one of their pupils in the exam room.
 The examiner will be looking for effective teaching, along with evidence that the candidate has suitable knowledge of the repertoire and clear ideas as to how to solve particular technical or expressive issues in performance.